Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

         docker login -u 00000000-0000-0000-0000-000000000000 -p "$(echo $DST_AUTH | base64 -d | cut -d':' -f2)" "${DST_ACR_NAME}.azurecr.io"
         ```

    1. Run the mirroring

       > The `latest` argument will take the DefaultInstallStream from `pkg/util/version/const.go` and mirror that version

       ```bash
-        go run -tags aro ./cmd/aro mirror latest
+      go run ./cmd/aro mirror latest
       ```

       If you are going to test or work with multi-version installs, then you should mirror any additional versions as well, for example for 4.11.21 it would be

       ```bash
-        go run -tags aro ./cmd/aro mirror 4.11.21
+      go run ./cmd/aro mirror 4.11.21
       ```

     1. Push the ARO and Fluentbit images to your ACR